Corey Stoll biography

 Corey returned to TV in 2016 as gay newscaster Dill Harcourt in four episodes of Girls before reuniting with Woody Allen for the romcom Café Society.
 In the feature film, Corey plays a 1930s Jewish gangster named Ben Dorfman, who he described to The New Yorker in August 2016 as "a working man who just happens to bury people in concrete."
 Café Society co-stars Jesse Eisenberg, Kristen Stewart and Steve Carell.

 In August 2016, Corey took to the stage in Daniel Sullivan's Shakespeare in the Park production of Troilus and Cressida before acting alongside Matthew McConaughey and Bryce Dallas Howard as Brian Woolf in the adventure drama Gold.

-Corey is expected to star as Boris Trigorin in the 2017 drama The Seagull with Saoirse Ronan, Elisabeth Moss and Annette Bening.
+Corey is starred as Boris Trigorin in the 2018 drama The Seagull with Saoirse Ronan, Elisabeth Moss and Annette Bening.
 The film is based on Anton Chekhov's play.

-The actor, now known as somewhat of a sex symbol, told Elle in 2015 that he was an overweight teen who "topped out at 317."
+The actor told Elle in 2015 that he was once an overweight teen who "topped out at 317."